PP stands for polypropylene, and it’s one of the most commonly used types of plastic in the world today.

 Stage 3: Cooling And Forming Into Pellets

-Recyclers then take the PP and create small pellets that manufacturers can then use in their production processes.
+Recyclers then take the polypropylene recyclable materials and create small pellets that manufacturers can then use in their production processes.

 One of the problems with PP recycling is that the polymer loses its strength and flexibility through successive recycling episodes.
 The bonds between the hydrogen and carbon in the compound become weaker, affecting the quality of the material.
 Many recyclers, therefore, mix the recycled pellets with new PP before shipping it off to companies to make into new products.